rcgenova/docker-riak-quickstart/README.md

 ## Deploying a production cluster

-As mentioned above in the Networking section, production deployments require a dedicated host per Riak node (container).
+<b>As mentioned above in the Networking section, production deployments require a dedicated host per Riak node/container.</b>

 Install Docker, pull the image and run the following commands (on each host):